AryanBlip/Invoice-Automation/README.md

 🧩 Click "Create Invoice" to generate your invoice.

-💾 Name and save the invoice — it will be automatically saved as a .pdf file.
+💾 Name and save the invoice — The created invoice will be automatically saved as a .pdf file.

 ✅ A confirmation dialog box will appear once the invoice is successfully created.